RaduMarcel/EspressoViews/README.md

 ![](https://github.com/RaduMarcel/EspressoViews-/blob/master/DocImg/EspressoViewsImg1.png)

-In a nutshell, Espresso View merges the results of many SQL queries to a hierarchically structured result and displays it in a tree structure which can be manually expanded and collapsed.
+In a nutshell, Espresso View merges the results of many SQL queries to a hierarchically structured result and displays it as a tree structure which can be manually expanded and collapsed.

 Currently it supports "only" the Oracle and MySQL database servers.